-The Basin Plan's Sustainable Diversion Limit (SDL) adjustment mechanism enables the Basin-wide SDL for surface water (10,873 GL per year) to be changed up or down by no more than 5%, as long as environmental, social and economic outcomes are not compromised.
+The Murray Darling Basin Plan’s (the Basin Plan) Sustainable Diversion Limit (SDL) adjustment mechanism enables the Basin-wide SDL for surface water (10,873 GL per year) to be changed up or down by no more than 5%, as long as environmental, social and economic outcomes are not compromised.

 Other safeguards ensure no change to the reliability of supply for consumptive users and place limits on changes to environmental outcomes.

 Sustainable Diversion Limits (SDLs)

 The Basin Plan sets limits—known as Sustainable Diversion Limits (SDLs)—on the amount of water that can be taken out of the system for consumptive use, including for households, industry and farming.